 - 1st Place

-Natasha Shah, Wake Forest School of Medicine, UNC School of Medicine and Atrium Health
+Natasha Shah, Wake Forest University School of Medicine, UNC School of Medicine and Atrium Health

 “Dextromethorphan-Quinidine (Nuedexta) Improves Swallowing in Bulbar Onset ALS Patients with Pseudobulbar Affect - Pre-Post Observational Study in 86 ALS Patients”